-In many courses, you may have the opportunity to audit a SUNY Cortland class, provided that space is available and instructor permission is granted.
-Auditing a course means you enroll in the class and attend it, but you forego receiving a grade or earning credit.
-You will not be formally recognized for your participation in the class.
+You may have the opportunity to audit a SUNY Cortland class if space is available and you have instructor permission.
+Auditing a course means you are given permission to participate in the class and attend it, but you forego receiving a grade or earning credit.
+You will not be formally recognized for your participation in the class, and will not be considered an official student of the College in official enrollment reporting.

 As an auditor, you may be exempt from completing assignments and exams, but you may be required to participate fully in the class and associated activities.
 You should seek to clarify the instructor's expectations when seeking permission to audit.

 Auditing permission may be granted to current SUNY Cortland students, students attending other institutions, and community members.

-- Auditors shall be accepted into classes only with the consent of the instructor of record and will be denied admission to classes that have reached the maximum number of students.
+- Auditors shall be accepted into classes only with the consent of the instructor of record.

-- Course auditors will not be enrolled or listed on an official class roster.
+- Course auditors will not be enrolled or listed on an official class roster or included in the College attendance.
 They will attend without credit or formal recognition.
 They do not need to meet the requirements of the course.